pyoscx/scenariogeneration/docu/Documentation.md

 ## ScenarioGenerator

-The ScenarioGenerator class can be used as a glue to parametrize and generate connected OpenSCENARIO and OpenDRIVE xmls, for large scale, parametrized simulations (Note that a similar feature is supported in the OpenSCENARIO standard since V1.1.0).
+The ScenarioGenerator class can be used as a glue to parametrize and generate connected OpenSCENARIO and OpenDRIVE xmls, for large scale, parametrized simulations (In the OpenSCENARIO standard since V1.1.0, this is included in the standard).

 To utilize this, let your Scenario class inherit ScenarioGenerator and initalize it.
 Some options can be used to parameterize your Scenario either by:
 - let self.parameters be a dict containing lists.
-This in turn will yield all permutations of the inputs (Note: this grows quickly, so be careful)
+This in turn will yield all permutations of the inputs (__WARBUBG:__ this grows quickly, so be careful)
 - let self.parameters be a list of dicts (same structure in each element).
 This will yield a scenario for each entry in the list.

-Then overwrite the road and/or the scenario methods where the road should return an xodr.OpenDrive object, and the scenario method should return a xosc.Scenario object.
+Then implement the road and/or the scenario methods where the road should return an xodr.OpenDrive object, and the scenario method should return a xosc.Scenario object.
 To connect the scenario and the generated road, create the RoadNetwork object in the scenario as: xosc.RoadNetwork(self.road_file).

 Finally the *generate* method can be used to generate all permutations of the defined parameters.